Connectome Smoothing via Low-rank Approximations: Estimators

-Additionally, $\bar{A}$ does not exploit any underlying graph structure.
-If the graphs are distributed according to an RDPG or SBM, then $\bar{A}$ is no longer the maximum likelihood estimator since it is not guaranteed to satisfy the properties of the mean graph for that model.
 The performance can be especially poor when the sample size $M$ is small, such as when $M\ll N$.
 For example, when $M=1$, $\bar{A}$ is simply the binary adjacency matrix $A^{(1)}$, which is an inaccurate estimate for an arbitrary $P$ compared to estimates which exploit underlying structure, such as the low-rank structure of the RDPG model.

-\subsection{Low-Rank Estimator $\hat{P}$}
+\subsection{Low-Rank Estimator $\bm{\hat{P}}$}

-Motivated by the low-rank structure of the RDPG mean matrix, we propose the estimator $\hat{P}$ based on the spectral decomposition of $\bar{A}$ which yields a low rank approximation of $\bar{A}$.
-This estimator does not estimate the parameters of a stochastic blockmodel, as we wish to allow for the increased flexibility of the RDPG.
-However this can be implemented as a step towards estimating SBM parameters.
+Motivated by the low-rank structure of the RDPG mean matrix, we propose the estimator $\hat{P}$ based on the spectral decomposition of $\bar{A}$, yielding a low rank approximation of $\bar{A}$.
+Low-rank methods for matrices can be viewed as being closely related to ideas such as principal components analysis.
+Viewed from a regularization perspective, the low-rank approximation finds an estimate with many zero-eigenvalues which can be viewed as analogous to an $L_0$ constraint on the eigenvalues of the solutions.
+These estimates are also related to methods employing nuclear norm penalization~\cite{chatterjee2015matrix}.

-This estimator is similar to the estimator proposed by \citet{chatterjee2015matrix} but incorporates additional adjustments which serve to improve the performance for the specific task of estimating the mean graph.
+This estimator is similar to the estimator proposed by~\cite{chatterjee2015matrix} but incorporates additional adjustments which serve to improve the performance for the specific task of estimating the mean graph.
 Additionally, we consider an alternative dimension selection technique.
-Details of the dimension selection procedures and the diagonal augmentation are in Section~\ref{section:dim_select} and \ref{section:diag_aug}, respectively.
-To summarize, the overall strategy to compute $\hat{P}$ is described in Algorithm \ref{algo:basic}.
-A key component of this algorithm is the low-rank approximation (see Algorithm \ref{algo:lowrank} for details).
+Details of the dimension selection procedures and the diagonal augmentation are in Appendices~\ref{app:dim_select} and \ref{app:diag_aug}, respectively.
+To summarize, the overall strategy to compute $\hat{P}$ is described in Algorithm~\ref{algo:basic}.
+A key component of this algorithm is the low-rank approximation from Algorithm~\ref{algo:lowrank}.